A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Introduction

+Inducing a change in consumers' energy usage patterns is referred to as {\textit{Demand Response}} (DR)\cmmnt{\cite{albadi2007demand}}.
+Recent advancements in communication technologies and the proliferation of smart devices have enabled designing {\textit{Home Energy Management Systems}} (HEMS) that can adjust the load consumption schedules of individual homes by considering various criteria, such as \cmmnt{maintaining user comfort, lowering electricity bills, amount of power provided by renewables, and reducing strain on the power grid by lowering the peak load.}user comfort, electricity rates, the amount of power provided by renewable resources, and the total strain on the power grid.
+Therefore, DR strategies have a large potential to make a societal impact.

-In this study, we formulate a {\textit{Mixed Integer Linear Programming (MILP)} problem where a coordination agent wants to maintain the overall load consumption of the community close to some predetermined target while minimizing the total social discomfort.
-In order to make this approach as realistic as possible, we consider various home appliances requiring significant amount of power to function, and model them with enough details to better reflect consumer preferences.
-Our experiments show that the proposed formulation is effective in controlling the load consumption of the community, thereby mitigating the peak load problem.
+In this study, we consider a residential neighborhood whose power demand is met by both renewable resources and external traditional generators, and design a DR strategy to match supply with demand while preserving the user comfort.
+While formulating our problem, we consider various home appliances requiring significant amount of power to function, and model them with enough details to better reflect consumer preferences to make our approach more realistic.
+Our experiments show that the proposed formulation is capable of controlling the load consumption of the community based on available supply, and it can mitigate the peak load problem effectively.
 However, we stress that the proposed formulation has two major drawbacks that can prevent it from being used in practice.
-First, the optimization takes significant amount of time when the number of participating homes increases since the proposed formulation is an MILP problem.
+First, the optimization takes significant amount of time when the number of participating homes increases since the proposed formulation is a {\em Mixed Integer Linear Programming} (MILP) problem.
 Even though there are good commercial solvers to solve MILP problems, they are likely to fail to provide an effective solution in a reasonable amount of time when the target community is large.
-Second, the proposed formulation requires participating homes to share their preferences and sensitive personal data with the coordination agent at each time interval, which can raise some data privacy concerns among users.
+Second, the proposed formulation requires participating homes to share their preferences and sensitive personal data with the aggregator at each time interval, which can raise some data privacy concerns among users.
 In order to address the aforementioned problems related to efficiency and data privacy, we develop a distributed optimization framework based on the restricted master heuristic approach introduced in \cite{my_ref14}.
+To establish the benefits of the proposed solution strategy over a commercial solver, Gurobi, we analyze the solution quality and the optimization time in a simulated environment.
+According to our experiments, as the community size grows, the commercial solver can be ineffective to solve the centralized problem.
+However, the proposed distributed optimization framework can provide an effective solution with a small optimality gap in significantly less amount of time even if the number of participating homes becomes large (e.g., 10, 000).